htzhu/Hillstone-Network/README.md

 # Hillstone-Network

-This is a web page of Hillstone Network, based on PHP+Apache.
+This is a web application project of Hillstone Network, based on PHP+Apache.